Suppose, there is a world ranking list for Stinking Hot Springs.

 Several geothermal power stations are located in the forest, with a roaring sound.

-It is natural that hot springs gushes in such area.
+It is understandable that hot springs gushes around there.

 Los Azufres Spa Natural is one of the most popular lodging facilities around there.